pdmquang/Online-Carpark-System-P.Lot-/README.md

 This project is implemented using **JavaScript, PHP, MySQL**.

-Refer to our Powerpoint and Word docx for more detail about the project.
+Refer to our Slides and Report for more detail about the project.